-MUS Species Complex EFH НАРС Bottomfish and Seamount Groundfish Shallow-water species (0-50 fm): uku (Aprion virescens) Eggs and larvae: the water column extending from the shoreline to the outer limit of the EEZ down to a depth of 400 m (200 fm).
-Juvenile/adults: the water column and all bottom habitat extending from the shoreline to a depth of 400 m (200 fm).
-All slopes and escarpments between 40-280 m (20 and 140 fm).

-MUS Species Complex EFH HAPC Deep-water species (50-200 fm): ehu (Etelis carbunculus), onaga (E. coruscans), 'ōpakapaka (Pristipomoides filamentosus), kalekale (P. sieboldii), gindai (P. zonatus), hapu'upu'u (Epinephelus quernus), lehi (Aphareus rutilans) Eggs and larvae: the water column extending from the shoreline to the outer limit of the EEZ down to a depth of 400 m (200 fathoms).
+MUS Species Complex EFH НАРС Bottomfish Shallow-water species (0-50 fm): uku (Aprion virescens) Eggs and larvae: the water column extending from the shoreline to the outer limit of the EEZ down to a depth of 240 m.
+Juvenile/adults: the water column and all bottom habitat extending from the shoreline to a depth of 240 m.
+Ka'ena Point Kane'ohe Makapu'u Point and Seamount Groundfish Deep-water species (50-200 fm): ehu (Etelis carbunculus), onaga (E. coruscans), 'ōpakapaka (Pristipomoides filamentosus), kalekale (P. sieboldii), gindai (P. zonatus), hapu'upu'u (Epinephelus quernus), lehi (Aphareus rutilans) Eggs and larvae: the water column extending from the shoreline to the outer limit of the EEZ down to a depth of 280- 400 m depending on species.
 Juvenile/adults: the water column and all bottom habitat extending from the shoreline to a depth of 400 meters (200 fm).
+Penguin Bank Pailolo Channel North Kaho'olawe Hilo

-All slopes and escarpments between 40-280 m (20 and 140 fm).
-Three known areas of juvenile 'ōpakapaka habitat: two off Oahu and one off Molokai.
-Seamount groundfish species (50-200 fm): armorhead (Pentaceros wheeleri), ratfish/butterfish (Hyperoglyphe japonica), alfonsin (Beryx splendens) Eggs and larvae: the (epipelagic zone) water column down to a depth of 200 m (100 fm) of all EEZ waters bounded by latitude 29°-35°.
-Juvenile/adults: all EEZ waters and bottom habitat bounded by latitude 29°-35° N and longitude 171° E-179° W between 200 and 600 m (100 and 300 fm).
-No HAPC designated for seamount groundfish.
-Crustaceans Kona crab (Ranina ranina) Eggs and larvae: the water column from the shoreline to the outer limit of the EEZ down to a depth of 150 m (75 fm).
+MUS Species Complex EFH НАРС Seamount groundfish species (50-200 fm): armorhead (Pentaceros wheeleri), ratfish/butterfish (Hyperoglyphe japonica), alfonsin (Beryx splendens) Eggs and larvae: the (epipelagic zone) water column down to a depth of 600 m in waters within the EEZ west of 180° W and north of 28° N. Juvenile/adults: all EEZ waters and bottom habitat between 120 and 600 m in waters within the EEZ west of 180° W and north of 28° N. Depths between 0 and 600 encompassing the Hancock Seamount summits and slopes.
+Post-settlement and sub- adult/adult HAPC depth ranges between 120 and 600 m.
+Canada Kona crab (Ranina ranina) Eggs and larvae: the water column from the shoreline to the outer limit of the EEZ down to a depth of 150 m (75 fm).
 Juvenile/adults: all of the bottom habitat from the shoreline to a depth of 100 m (50 fm).
 All banks in the NWHI with summits less than or equal to 30 m (15 fathoms) from the surface.

-MUS Species Complex EFH НАРС Deepwater shrimp (Heterocarpus spp.)
+Crustaceans Deepwater shrimp (Heterocarpus spp.)
 Eggs and larvae: the water column and associated outer reef slopes between 550 and 700 m.
 Juvenile/adults: the outer reef slopes at depths between 300-700 m.
 No HAPC designated for deepwater shrimp.

-Precious Corals Deep-water precious corals (150-750 fm): Pink coral (Pleurocorallium secundum), red coral (Hemicorallium laauense), gold coral (Kulamanamana haumeaae), bamboo coral (Acanella spp.)
+MUS Species Complex EFH НАРС Precious Corals Deep-water precious corals (150-750 fm): Pink coral (Pleurocorallium secundum), red coral (Hemicorallium laauense), gold coral (Kulamanamana haumeaae), bamboo coral (Acanella spp.)
 Shallow-water precious corals (10-50 fm): Black coral (Antipathes griggi), black coral (Antipathes grandis), black coral (Myriopathes ulex) EFH for precious corals is confined to six known precious coral beds located off Keāhole Point, Makapu'u, Ka'ena Point, Wespac bed, Brooks Bank, and 180 Fathom Bank.
 EFH has also been designated for three beds known for black corals in the MHI between Milolii and South Point on the Big Island, the 'Au'au Channel, and the southern border of Kauai.
 Includes the Makapu'u bed, Wespac bed, Brooks Banks bed.
 For black corals, the 'Au'au Channel has been identified as HAPC.

-Source: WPRFMC (2009).
+Source: WPRFMC (2009) and WPRFMC (2016).

-2.8.5 Ongoing Projects
+2.7.5 Ongoing Projects

-2.8.5.1 Enhancing reef resilience through process investigations
+2.7.5.1 Enhancing reef resilience through process investigations